Tea for Two

 + extra butter and flour for lining the tin

-Remove the chilled tin from the fridge and brush each hole with some butter before sifting over a thin layer of flour.
-Tap the tin on the worktop to knock off any excess flour and then return the tin to the fridge to keep chilled.
+Take your madeleine pan and brush each hole with a thin layer of softened or melted butter.
+Then sift over a thin layer of plain flour.
+Tap the pan on the worktop to knock off any excess flour and set the pan in the fridge to keep cool.

-To a large mixing bowl, sift in the dry ingredients: flour, sugar, and baking powder.
+To a large mixing bowl, sift in the dry ingredients: 60g plain flour, 50g caster sugar, and ½ tsp baking powder

-Once you have a thick sticky batter, we can add in our liquid brown butter and stir it in until combined and smooth.
+At this point we can add our now cooled brown butter and stir it in until smooth.

-Allow the madeleines to cool slightly in the tin before turning them over.
-After a couple more minutes, the madeleines are ready to serve.
-Typically madeleines are best eaten within the first hour if you want to enjoy the crisp outer texture.
+Allow the madeleines to cool for a couple of minutes in the pan, before turning them over.
+For the best experience, serve within the first hour of baking to enjoy the crisp outer texture which unfortunately will soften over time but still be really tasty.